 With so many choices – hot soup in a bread bowl, ramen burgers, grilled seafood and sizzling meat – it was difficult to commit to one choice for dinner, but the skewers of chicken satay at Poppy’s Thai Tuk Tuk won out.
 With our bellies full, we strolled through the art and craft stalls and listened to the live music.
 On the perimeter of the shed fire pits were blazing to add a bit of warmth, but a glass of mulled wine could also do the trick.

 Queen Victoria Market – Weekend

-We want to know: Have you visited the Queen Victoria Market on your trip to Melbourne?
-Did you attend any of the special event markets?
+We Want To Know: Have you visited the Melbourne Queen Victoria Market?
+What was your experience like?
 Tell us about it in the comments!